ProvableHQ/leo/examples/interest/README.md

 # Calculating Interest

-This program provides utilities for calculating interest over a fixed or bounded number of periods.
+This program provides utilities for calculating interest over a fixed or bounded number of iterations.

 ## Building the Program